2 Effect Size: Explanation and Guidelines

 Please consult their table on page 862 for more precise equivalents with Cohen’s d.

-2.2.3 A Few Words of Caution
+2.2.4 A Few Words of Caution about Effect Size Criteria

 As useful as it is to talk about effect sizes being “small” or “large,” I must underline Cohen’s own admonition (e.g., p.
-42) that we use this rule of thumb about “small,” “medium,” and “large” effects cautiously9.
+42) that we use this rule of thumb about “small,” “medium,” and “large” effects cautiously18.
 He notes, for example, that

 when we consider r = .50 a large [effect size], the implication that .25 of the variance is accounted for is a large proportion [of the total variance] must be understood relatively, not absolutely.